emanuelegiona/PSMC_HW1/README.md

 >> P.S.
 Further releases will not optimize this implementation.

 ## ParallelSolver
-ParallelSolver implements a the same algorithmic idea of the SequentialSolver, but the recursion is now swapped to parallel computations, instead, using the Fork/Join library.
+ParallelSolver implements the same algorithmic idea as the SequentialSolver, but the recursion is now swapped to parallel computations, instead, using the Fork/Join library.

 For each value in valid values' set for a given cell, it forks a solving task.